Heat trace asymptotics on equiregular sub-Riemannian manifolds: Leading constant: Examples

-In this example, let $\mu$ be the Riemannian volume measure associated with $g_\theta$ and consider $\triangle$ associated with this $\mu$.
-It should be noted that $\mu$ is a constant multiple of Popp's measure (cf.\cite{br}).
-Moreover,

-$\Delta$ is the standard sub-Laplacian on a CR-manifold, and coincides with $\Delta^\prime$, which is constructed by using the Tanaka-Webster connection on $M$ (\cite[Section~2.1]{dt}).
+In this example, let $\mu$ be the Riemannian volume measure associated with $g_\theta$ and consider $\Delta$ associated with this $\mu$.
+It should be noted that $\mu$ is a constant multiple of Popp's measure (cf. \cite{br}).
+Moreover, $\Delta$ is the standard sub-Laplacian on a CR-manifold, and coincides with $\Delta^\prime$, which is constructed by using the Tanaka-Webster connection on $M$ (\cite[Section 2.1]{dt}).

-To compute locally around fixed $x\in M$, we introduce the Folland-Stein normal coordinates, following \cite[Section~3.2]{dt}.
+To compute locally around fixed $x\in M$, we introduce the Folland-Stein normal coordinates, following \cite[Section 3.2]{dt}.
 Let $T_1,\dots,T_n$ be a local orthonormal frame on an open set $U\subset M$ for $T_{1,0}$ with respect to $L_\theta$, i.e., (i) $T_\alpha\in C^\infty(U;T_{1,0})$ and (ii) $L_\theta(T_\alpha,T_{\overline{\beta}}) =\delta_{\alpha\beta}$ for $1\le \alpha,\beta\le k$, where $T_{\overline{\beta}}=\overline{T_\beta}$.
 Set $X_\alpha=T_\alpha+T_{\overline{\alpha}}$ and $Y_\alpha=\kyosu(T_{\overline{\alpha}}-T_\alpha)$.
 Then

 There exists a coordinate chart $u=(u^1,\dots,u^{2k+1})$, called {\it the Folland-Stein normal coordinates}, such that $x$ corresponds to $0\in\R^{2k+1}$, and

 where $O^j$, $j=1,2$, stand for functions with the property that